Iceland Luxe Wellness & Wilderness in the Spring

 - Visit the city’s flea market, Kolaportið, which happens only in the weekends (free, walking distance)

-Inclusions: Breakfast at the hotel, morning yoga class, transportation back to Reykjavik and day use of a room at the Center Hotel Plaza to store your luggage until departure.
+Inclusions: Breakfast at the hotel, morning yoga class, transportation back to Reykjavik and day use of a room at the Midgardur Hotel to store your luggage until departure.

 ✔️ 5 Nights in shared twin accommodation in luxury hotels, we pair you with another traveler so you don’t have to pay a single supplement